golfecholima/ld-203-parser/README.md

 # LD-203 Parser

-A project to generate a CSV from the House LD-203 .xml files.
+A project to generate a CSV from the House lobbying disclosure bulk .xml files.

 *Created by George LeVines (<george.levines@gmail.com>)*

-*Reporter: George LeVines (<george.levines@gmail.com>)*

 ## Project goal